cihadturhan/dashboard-react/STYLEGUIDE.md

    │   └──SubComponent2.js
    └── Component2.js
 ```
-Usage — Realize nothing changes and you can use it as is
+Usage — Note that nothing changes and you use it as is
 ```javascript
 import Comp1 from 'component1';
 import Comp2 from 'component2';